muratk3n/thirdwave/en/tweets/2020/week21b.md

 ---

 Yeah SV was madly behind this thing (OO).
-If u need any proof how much useless work SV is engaged in, this is it.
+If u need any proof how much useless shit SV is engaged in, look no further.

 [Link](https://medium.com/better-programming/object-oriented-programming-the-trillion-dollar-disaster-92a4b666c7c7)